eugenielm/EugeniesPics/README.md

   ```sh
   u = User.last
   ```
-  + and finally you can run:
+  + and finally you can run the following command to be allowed to CRUD objects:
   ```sh
   u.update_column :superadmin, true
   ```

-5. With your rails server still running locally on port 3000, you can log in on 'http://localhost:3000/login' and create/update/delete categories and pictures!
+6. With your rails server still running locally on port 3000, you can log in on 'http://localhost:3000/login' and create/update/delete categories and pictures!